janboone/applied-economics/source/source/plan.rst

 computer; you simply work in your webbrowser.
 Look at the videos and do the exercises.
 Following the planning in the datacamp column makes sure that you are up-to-date for the python lectures.

-If you prefer to use another introduction to python (e.g. using a book); feel free to do so.
-Make sure that you cover the same topics as the ones on datacamp.